jzerbe/jzerbe.github.com/index.md

 ---

 ### Intro
-With a background in software development, machine learning, and data solutions, I help businesses leverage the power of data to drive innovation, efficiency, and growth.
+With a background in software, finance, machine learning, and data solutions, I help businesses leverage the power of data to drive innovation, efficiency, and growth.

 As an Enterprise Solutions Architect at Immuta: I lead workshops and evaluations